-Water and Tax Certificates are administered by the Finance Department upon written request and cost $30 each, as per our Fees and Charges By-law.
+Water and Tax Certificates are administered by the Finance Department upon written request.
+The cost of a Water Certificate is $30.00 and the cost of a Tax Certificate is $40.00, as per our Fees and Charges By-law.

 Does the Port Hope Public Transit bus go to Cobourg?

-Yes, it leaves from the Transit Hub located beside the Town Hall, 56 Queen Street every hour on the hour and will go over to the Northumberland Mall, Walmart and Northumberland Hills Hospital.
+Yes, it leaves from the Transit Hub located beside the Town Hall, 56 Queen Street every travels to the Northumberland Mall, Walmart and Northumberland Hills Hospital.